Margaret Lock: Awards and honors

 Many of her books have received honors.
 Encounters with Aging: Mythologies of Menopause in Japan and North America was awarded six prizes, including the J. I. Staley Prize of the School of American Research, the Canada-Japan Book Prize, and the Wellcome Medal of the Royal Anthropological Institute of Great Britain and Ireland.
 Twice Dead: Organ Transplants and the Reinvention of Death and An Anthropology of Biomedicine have also received awards.

 In 1994, Lock was made a Fellow of the Royal Society of Canada in the Academy of Humanities and Social Sciences; in 1997 she was awarded the Prix Léon-Gérin, the Prix du Quebec that goes to a research in the social sciences.

 In 2002 she received the Canada Council for the Arts Molson Prize.

-She was made an Officer of the National Order of Quebec in 2004 and in 2005 was awarded the Canada Council for the Arts Izaak-Walton-Killam Award, a Trudeau Foundation Fellowship, and was inducted into the Académie des Grands Montréalais, secteur social.
+She was made an Officer of the National Order of Quebec in 2004 and in 2005 was awarded the Canada Council for the Arts Izaak-Walton-Killam Award, a Trudeau Foundation Fellowship, and was inducted into the Académie des Grands Montréalais, secteur social, as a Great Montrealer.

 In 2007 she was awarded the Gold Medal for Research by the Social Sciences and Humanities Research Council of Canada (SSHRC).

 In 2010 Lock was appointed as an Officer of the Order of Canada, and in 2011 received the McGill Medal for Exceptional Academic Achievement, and was a recipient of a Queen Elizabeth II Diamond Jubilee Medal.

-Lock gave the 8th Eric Wolf Lecture at the Austrian Academy of Sciences in Vienna in October 2013.
-In 2014 lock was a finalist for the Mavis Gallant Price for non-fiction from the Quebec Writers Association for The Alzheimer Conumdrum: Entanglements of Dementia and Aging.
+She gave the 8th Eric Wolf Lecture at the Austrian Academy of Sciences in Vienna in October 2013.

+In 2014 lock was a finalist for the Mavis Gallant Prize for non-fiction from the Quebec Writers Association for The Alzheimer Conumdrum: Entanglements of Dementia and Aging.

 In October 2015 Lock was elected into the American Academy of Arts and Sciences.

 Lock holds an Advisory Board position for the Canadian Institute for Advanced Research (CIFAR) research program "Humans and the Microbiome".

 In November 2016 Lock was awarded the highest honour of the RAI, the Huxley Memorial Medal, and gave the Huxley Lecture for the Royal Anthropological Institute at the British Museum.
 Lock was inducted into the Order of Montreal in May 2017.

+The researcher’s publications and her books are well known in different countries, including Russia[11].